 William Rufus DeVane King was an American legislator.
 He was the thirteenth Vice President of the United States for about a month and a half in 1853 preceding his death.
 Though part of the winning presidential ticket, King left for Cuba with hopes of recovering from tuberculosis.
 He was sworn in while overseas.

 Realizing little would change regarding his continuing deteriorating health, he returned to the United States and died one day after arriving home in Alabama.
 He was buried in a vault on the ranch and later reburied in Selma's Old Live Oak Cemetery.

 4. Henry Wilson

 Henry Wilson was the eighteenth Vice President of the United States and a congressperson from Massachusetts.
-On May 19, 1873, he endured a stroke which caused a loss of motion in his face and disabled speech.
+On May 19, 1873, he endured a stroke that caused a loss of motion in his face and disabled speech.

 His primary care physician told him to rest, yet Wilson permitted journalists to see him.
 On November 22, Wilson endured another stroke while working at the Capitol.
 This time, it was lethal.

 Thomas Andrews Hendricks was an American lawmaker and legal counselor from Indiana who served as the 21st VP of the United States.